— Process · 6 min read · 2026-02-18

 Design-Build (DB)

 One party — either a firm with an architect and builder under one roof, or (in my case) a builder who handles smaller remodels end-to-end and partners with an architect on larger work — carries both design and construction on a single contract.
-One throat to choke when something goes sideways.

 Where design-bid-build shines